siggraph-pin-pression-gripper/pin-pression-gripper-video/README.md

 ## Data preparation
 We collect several challenging objects to further demonstrate the necessity of our on-line grasping approach.
 The challenge datasets: Chal-H dataset with 50 flat shapes and Chal-T dataset consisting of 58 objects with inclined surfaces or tetrahedron-like shapes.
 You can download the prepared dataset from [here](https://drive.google.com/drive/folders/1nx7LngqmtAvSGkX44yYfAoMbGQITP_i1?usp=drive_link).
+The training and testing data used in our experiments can be found [here](https://drive.google.com/drive/folders/1gUtK2BN2nmtp3zWg8up30pIlELLl_lgJ?usp=drive_link).

-## 📄 Supplementary Material
+## Supplementary Material

 For more experimental details and additional results, please refer to the supplementary material: